 Insulated-case circuit breakers (ICCBs) resemble MCCBs in appearance.
 However, they differ because they often use electronic OCPDs instead of thermal-magnetic trip units and have higher short-circuit current ratings.

-ICCBs are often used in place of low-voltage power circuit breakers and come in both bolt-in and draw-out designs.
+ICCBs are often used in place of low-voltage power circuit breakers and come in bolt-in and draw-out designs.

 ICCBs often feature electronic OCPDs, high short-circuit current ratings, and are less expensive than low-voltage power circuit breakers with equivalent specifications.